goingnowhere/malfare-protocols/protocols/en/007/index.md

 Unanimous agreement should be sought, but if agreement can't be reached within an hour of the meeting starting, a two-thirds or above majority may prevail.

 ### Authorising use of restraint
-Unanimous agreement should be sought, but if agreement can't be reached within an hour of the meeting starting, a two-thirds or above majority may prevail.
+If time permits, then unanimous agreement should be sought, but if agreement can't be reached within an hour of the meeting starting, a two-thirds or above majority may prevail.
+If, due to the rapid nature of an incident, the on duty Malfare Shift Lead, On Duty Site Lead, or Malfare Leads may direct the on site secuirty to use restraints.